aaribayy/MedicoHub/README.md

 1. MedicoHub
-   It is a medicine recomendation system developed in python using Django frame work.
+   It is an automated medicine recomendation system developed in python using Django frame work.